winksaville/csgrs/readme.md

 ## Todo
 - vector font for machining
+- support twist and scale in linear extrude like openscad
+- support scale in rotate extrude
 - extruding a line does not currently result in a 2D shape as it has fewer than three points
 - projection to 2d / cut
 - dxf/svg import/export